patrickstearns/patrickstearns/README.md

 ![JUnit](https://img.shields.io/badge/junit5-25A162?style=flat-square&logo=junit5&logoColor=61DAFB)
 ![Datadog](https://img.shields.io/badge/datadog-632CA6?style=flat-square&logo=datadog&logoColor=61DAFB)

-I really should be adding Python and Kubernetes to the list but instead keep playing around with Unity.
+I really should be adding things like Python and Kubernetes to this list but instead keep playing around with C# and Unity.

 Sometimes I've made wee little games in Java or other tools, linked to here.
+I've also put up all the assets for SpinOut, the only finished game I've (publicly) released thus far.